nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### _Using the HireMe application_
 A GUI similar to the below should appear in a few seconds.
-It is encouraged to expand the window to full screen for better viewability.
+It is encouraged to **expand the window to full screen** for better viewability.
 Note how the app contains some sample data.<br>

    ![Ui](images/LabelledUi.png)

 9. Type the command in the command box and press Enter to execute it. (e.g. typing **`/help`** and pressing Enter will open the help window.)<br></br>
    Some example commands you can try:

-    * `/add n/Google r/Software Engineer Intern e/google@gmail.com d/16/09/24` : Adds an internship application at Google to HireMe.
+    * `/add n/Google r/Software Engineer Intern e/google@gmail.com d/16/09/24`: Adds an internship application at Google to the list of added entries.

-    * `/delete 1` : Deletes the 1st internship application shown in the displayed list.
+    * `/delete 1` : Deletes the first internship application shown in the displayed list.

     * `/list` : Lists all your internship applications.